Get us in your inbox

 Driving time from Chicago: One and a half hours

-Offering more than 35 varieties, Prairie State’s wines range from dry reds to novelties like rhubarb wine and white wine infused with organic ginger.
-Try a glass while sitting on the patio and enjoying a bite, like ham sliders with gruyere or a Tuscan turkey panini with mozzarella, from the kitchen.
+Offering more than 35 varieties, Prairie State’s wines range from dry reds to novelties like elderberry wine and white wine sweetened with local honey.
+Try a glass while sitting on the patio and enjoying a bite from the kitchen like ham sliders with gruyere or a smoked turkey panini with pepper jack.
 You can catch live music in the garden every other weekend through the end of fall.

 222 W Main St, Genoa, IL